 Generator Models

-In New England planning studies, except for the FCM studies, generators connected to the transmission system are generally modeled as a generator with its gross output, its station service load, and its generator step-up transformer (“GSU”).
+In New England planning studies, except for the FCM studies, generators connected to the transmission system are generally modeled as a generator with its gross output, its station service load, and its generator step-up transformer (GSU).
 In FCM studies, except for Network Capacity Interconnection Standard studies, generation is generally modeled net of station service load at the low voltage side of the GSU and station service load is set to zero.
-This is done because the CSO, QC and CNRC values are net values.
+This is done because the CSO, QC, and CNRC values are net values.
 One exception is made in FCM-related studies for nuclear resources, where the generator is modeled at its gross output, in order to capture the need to maintain supply to the generator’s station service load if the generator is out of service.

-Another exception is generating facilities composed of multiple smaller generators such as wind farms, solar and small hydro units.
+Another exception is generating facilities composed of multiple smaller generators such as wind farms, solar PV, and small hydro units.
 These facilities are often modeled as a single equivalent generator on the low voltage side of the transformer that interconnects the facility with the transmission system.

 The ratings and impedances for an existing GSU are documented on the NX-9 form for that transformer.
 The existing generator’s station service load is documented on the NX-12 form for that generator.
 Similar data is available from the Interconnection Requests for proposed generators.
 The generator’s gross output is calculated by adding its appropriate net output to its station service load associated with that net output.
 GSU losses are generally ignored in calculating the gross output of a generator.
-This data is used by the ISO-NE to help create the base cases for planning studies.
+This data is used by the ISO to help create the base cases for planning studies.

 In New England planning studies, generators connected to the distribution system are generally modeled as connected to a low voltage bus that is connected to a transformer that steps up to transmission voltage or netted to distribution load.
 Multiple generators connected to the same low voltage bus may be modeled individually or as an equivalent generator.